Wilfrid Brambell

-Henry Wilfrid Brambell (22 March 1912 – 18 January 1985) was an Irish television and film actor, best remembered for playing the grubby rag-and-bone man Albert Steptoe alongside Harry H. Corbett in the long-running BBC television sitcom Steptoe and Son (1962–65, 1970–74).
+Henry Wilfrid Brambell (22 March 1912 – 18 January 1985) was an Irish actor.
+He was best known for playing the grubby rag-and-bone man Albert Steptoe alongside Harry H. Corbett in the long-running BBC television sitcom Steptoe and Son (1962–1965, 1970–1974).
 He achieved international recognition in 1964 for his appearance alongside the Beatles in A Hard Day's Night, playing the fictional grandfather of Paul McCartney.

 Early life

-Brambell was born in Dublin, the youngest of three sons born to Henry Lytton Brambell (1870–1937), a cashier at the Guinness Brewery, and his wife, Edith Marks (1879–1965), a former opera singer.
-The family surname was changed from "Bramble" by Wilfrid's grandfather Frederick William Brambell.
-His two older brothers were Frederick Edward Brambell (1905–1980) and James Christopher Marks "Jim" Brambell (1907–1992).
+Brambell was born on 22 March 1912 in Dublin, the youngest of three sons born to Henry Lytton Brambell (1870–1937), a cashier at the Guinness Brewery, and his wife, Edith Marks (1879–1965), a former opera singer.
+He had two older brothers.

-His first appearance was as a child, entertaining the wounded troops during the First World War.
+Brambell's first experience as an actor was as a child, entertaining the wounded troops during the First World War.
 After leaving school, he worked part-time as a reporter for The Irish Times and part-time as an actor at the Abbey Theatre before becoming a professional actor for the Gate Theatre.
-He also did repertory at Swansea, Bristol and Chesterfield.
-In the Second World War, he joined the British military forces entertainment organisation ENSA.
+He also did repertory at Swansea, Bristol, and Chesterfield.

+In the Second World War, he joined the British military forces entertainment organisation Entertainments National Service Association (ENSA).